BenevolentDrone/Horizon-Run/Assets/Scripts/Framework/Docs/Delegates and subscriptions/DelegatesAndSubscriptions.md

 ### Non-alloc publishers as subscription providers (subscribables)

 - [`INonAllocSubscribable`](INonAllocSubscribable.md) Represents a subscribable object that allows non-allocating subscriptions.
-- [`INonAllocSubscribableNoArgs`](INonAllocSubscribableNoArgs.md) Represents an interface for a non-allocating subscribable with no arguments.
+- [`INonAllocSubscribable`](INonAllocSubscribable.md) Represents an interface for a non-allocating subscribable with no arguments.
-- [`INonAllocSubscribableSingleArgGeneric<TValue>`](INonAllocSubscribableSingleArgGeneric.md) Represents a non-allocating subscribable interface with a single generic argument.
+- [`INonAllocSubscribable`](INonAllocSubscribableSingleArgGeneric.md) Represents a non-allocating subscribable interface with a single generic argument.
 - [`INonAllocSubscribableSingleArg`](INonAllocSubscribableSingleArg.md) Represents an interface for a non-allocating subscribable with a single argument.
-- [`INonAllocSubscribableMultipleArgs`](INonAllocSubscribableMultipleArgs.md) Represents an interface for a non-allocating subscribable with multiple arguments.
+- [`INonAllocSubscribable`](INonAllocSubscribable.md) Represents an interface for a non-allocating subscribable with multiple arguments.
 Arguments are passed as an array of objects.

 ### Subscriptions

-- [`ISubscription`](ISubscription.md) Represents a subscription to a publisher.
+- [`INonAllocSubscription`](INonAllocSubscription.md) Represents a subscription to a publisher.
-- [`ISubscriptionHandler<TSubscribable, TInvokable>`](ISubscriptionHandler.md) Represents a handler for managing subscriptions to a specific type of subscribable object.
+- [`INonAllocSubscriptionHandler<TSubscribable, TInvokable>`](INonAllocSubscriptionHandler.md) Represents a handler for managing subscriptions to a specific type of subscribable object.
-- [`ISubscriptionState<TInvokable>`](ISubscriptionState.md) Represents the state of a subscription.
+- [`INonAllocSubscriptionState<TInvokable>`](INonAllocSubscriptionState.md) Represents the state of a subscription.

 ### Delegate wrappers (invokables)